Skip to content

 #4 – Sovren

-Sovren is a software company specializing in creating configurable, scalable, and precise recruitment intelligence software.
+Sovren is a software company that specializes in creating configurable, scalable, and precise recruitment intelligence software.

 Category: Resume parsing